Question: How did National Migraine and Headache Awareness Month start?

 The Foundation continued to observe National Headache Awareness Week each June.
 In 1993, it was observed June 7 to 13, and named actor, Maureen Garrett, as its honorary chairperson.
 Ms. Garrett portrayed a person living with migraine disease on the daytime serial, Guiding Light.
 At some point, Suzanne Simons, the Foundation’s Executive Director at the time, stood in front of the Today Show studio at 30 Rockefeller Center in New York, holding a sign declaring that week as National Headache Awareness Week.
 The host did take notice of her effort.

 The kickoff for the 1994 Awareness Week was announced at the annual gala on April 23, 1994.
-June 5 to 11 was chosen as the week to raise awareness and would be highlighted by a public education campaign featuring a series of free seminars on the topic of diagnosis, treatment, and prevention of headache.
+June 5 to 11 was chosen as the week to raise awareness and would be highlighted by a public education campaign featuring a series of free seminars on the topic of diagnosis, treatment, and prevention of headaches.
 The seminars were held in New York, NY; Schaumburg, IL; Chicago, IL; and Moorestown, NJ.

 In 1998, a panel of leading headache specialists convened in New York City to identify specific steps that migraine patients could take to better communicate with their health care providers in order to obtain successful treatment.
 The results were released as part of the observance of the National Headache Awareness Week, June 7 to 13, 1998.